ThugsFinance/cloiinkcoin.com/src/content/whitepaper/index.md

 ### Code Execution {#code-execution}

-The code in Ethereum contracts is written in a low-level, stack-based bytecode language, referred to as "Ethereum virtual machine code" or "EVM code".
+The code in Cloiinkcoin contracts is written in a low-level, stack-based bytecode language, referred to as "Cloiinkcoin virtual machine code" or "EVM code".
 The code consists of a series of bytes, where each byte represents an operation.
 In general, code execution is an infinite loop that consists of repeatedly carrying out the operation at the current